Salvadel/soc-homelab-environment/setup/windows11-setup.md

 Both accounts were created as local accounts with no Microsoft account linking.
 The j.doe account is intentionally assigned a weak password to support brute force simulation exercises.

-The screenshot below shows both accounts listed via PowerShell, confirming successful creation.
+The screenshot below shows both accounts listed via PowerShell confirming successful creation.

 ![Windows 11 Users](../images/windows-users.png)

 ## Security Monitoring Stack

-The Windows 11 VM has two security monitoring components installed that work together to collect and forward endpoint telemetry to the Wazuh Manager on Ubuntu Server.
+The Windows 11 VM has two security monitoring components installed that work together to collect and forward endpoint telemetry to the Wazuh Manager on Ubuntu Server - SIEM.

 ### Wazuh Agent

 The Wazuh agent is installed and configured to forward Windows Event Logs and Sysmon logs to the Wazuh Manager at 192.168.100.10.
-Full installation details are documented in the [Wazuh Agent Setup](../setup/wazuh-agent-setup.md) file.
+Full installation details are documented in [Wazuh Agent Setup](wazuh-agent-setup.md).

 ### Sysmon

 Sysmon is installed to significantly enhance the quality and detail of endpoint logs collected by the Wazuh agent.
-Full installation details are documented in the [Sysmon Setup](../setup/sysmon-setup.md) file.
+Full installation details are documented in [Sysmon Setup](sysmon-setup.md).

 The screenshot below shows both services running and confirmed active on the Windows 11 VM.